CloudNative-OracleAPAC/CloudNative-VBCS/PART_2.md

 ![alt text](resources/images/ui/46.png "Logo Title Text 1")

 > Now the Employee Data is presented in a table component, you might want to view the full page view.
-Instead of zoom in and zoom out each time, we can set the page to `fit`.
+Instead of zoom in and zoom out each time, we can set the page to `Fit`.
 The following steps will illustrate that.

 ![alt text](resources/images/ui/47.png "Logo Title Text 1")